 As long as you are being intentional and not blindly following someone else’s opinion, I think you’re on as good a path as anyone.
 Just keep an eye on your toddler if she loves butter.

-I would love to hear what kinds of fats and oils you choose to keep in your house and why.
 How do you save money in this area – especially on the more expensive fats?

 If you found this post helpful, let us know!
 Leave a comment, share it on Facebook or Pinterest, and follow us on Instagram or YouTube for more!

 Slash your grocery budget and feed your family real food!
 Get simple, frugal, real food menu plans every month for FREE in the Cheapskate Cooks’ 1-Min Email.
 Get the next one here.

 I like to use coconut oil, olive oil and butter in my cooking and baking.
 They are healthier for you because of all the good stuff in them.
 I also try to stay away from processed fats.